 In 2016, IAPWA began supporting dogs in Romania through co-funding a neutering campaign.
 Following a visit to a clinic the following year where we met a dog named Spirit who had been brutally tortured in one of the worst cases of abuse we have seen, we committed to continue and further develop the support we provided, in collaboration with others, to collectively make a difference to as many lives as possible.

-We have continued supporting neutering campaigns to reduce the number of puppies being born and are now developing plans to expand this programme in the following areas:
+We have continued supporting neutering campaigns to reduce the number of puppies being born and have developed plans to expand this programme in the following areas:

-- Launching a Mobile Veterinary Clinic in 2019, to run alongside our support for neutering programmes in other regions.
+- The launch of a Mobile Veterinary Clinic in 2019, to run alongside our support for neutering programmes in other regions.

-- Supporting animals in need with veterinary treatment and care.
+- Support of animals in need with veterinary treatment and care.

 - Assisting with adoption and foster carer programmes.